stuartofmt/DuetMonitor/README.md

 #### -duet [ip address]
 **Mandatory - This is a required option.**<br>
 The parameter is the network location of your duet printer.
-It can be given as a hostname or an explicit ip address.
-As a simple test - a browser should be able to access the Duet Web Controller using http:// from the same computer that is running DuetMonitor.py.
+It can be given as a hostname, or an explicit ip address.
+As a simple test - a browser should be able to access the Duet Web Controller using http://[ip address] from the same computer that is running DuetMonitor.py.

 Example